MicrosoftDocs/win32-pr.pt-br/desktop-src/Direct2D/point2-type-.md

 ## <a name="return-value"></a>Valor Retornado

-Um ponto que contém a coordenada x e a coordenada y especificados.
+Um ponto que contém a coordenada x e a coordenada y especificadas.

 ## <a name="requirements"></a>Requisitos